Adversarial Attacks and Robust Defenses in Speaker Embedding based Zero-Shot Text-to-Speech System: experimental settings

+We utilize the VITS \cite{vits} structure as the traditional zero-shot TTS component.
+The speaker encoder is the ResNet34-based one.
 We use the clean subsets of the train and development sets from LibriTTS \cite{libritts} to train the zero-shot TTS component.
 The speaker embeddings for the utterances are obtained from the well-trained speaker encoder.
-The TTS network parameters are updated using the AdamW \cite{adamw} optimizer with a learning rate of 2e-4.
+The TTS network parameters are updated using the AdamW \cite{adamw} optimizer with a learning rate 2e-4.
 The batch size is 32, and the total epoch is 40.